 - Elastic query works with Azure SQL Database only.
-You cannot use it for querying on-premises SQL Server, or SQL Server in a VM.
+You cannot use it for querying a SQL Server instance.

 Share feedback on your experience with elastic queries with us below, on the MSDN forums, or on Stack Overflow.
 We are interested in all kinds of feedback about the service (defects, rough edges, feature gaps).

 - For a vertical partitioning tutorial, see Getting started with cross-database query (vertical partitioning).